Claire has been creating handmade jewellery since 2002 and teaching jewellery making through online tutorials and courses since 2010.

 Macramé projects often involve the use of many long lengths of cords, which, during working, can become knotted and tangled in each other.
 To avoid this, cords can be bundled up or wound around themselves and loosely knotted to create a manageable length.
 As you work through the project the knot can be untied and more cord released before retying it.
 The cords can also be secured using rubber bands rather than knots.

 Another method of making long cord lengths more manageable is to use small spools known as bobbins.
 These can be bought online quite easily by the names ‘macramé bobbin’ or ‘Kumihimo bobbins’.
 Cords are wrapped around these and secured leaving a length to work with.
 As this length is used more cord can easily be released from the bobbin.

-Project difficulty and sizing
+Project Difficulty and Sizing

-The exact dimensions of any finished project can vary depending on the cords used and now tightly or loosely the knots are tied.
-Each person will knot with a different tension and the majority of macramé projects allow for this by being generous with the cord required.
+The exact dimensions of any finished project can vary depending on the cords used and how tightly or loosely the knots are tied.
+Each person will knot with a different tension, and the majority of macramé projects allow for this by being generous with the cord required.
 This difference in knotting can also lead to variations in the size of the finished project.
 Measure your piece as you work and if needed adjust the number of knots or try to tie them tighter or less tight.

 © 2013 Claire

 Claire (author) from Lincolnshire, UK on November 07, 2015: